File Buckets

 <Card title="Memory Buckets" icon="folder" href="/features/memory-buckets">

-Organize text memories alongside your file buckets
+Store text memories alongside your files

 </Card>